 The Myth: "HIV does not cause AIDS."

-The Reality: HIV (the human immunodeficiency virus) causes AIDS, not party drugs, AZT, government conspiracies, or anything else.
+The Reality: HIV (the human immunodeficiency virus) causes AIDS.
+AIDS is not caused by party drugs, AZT, government conspiracies, or anything else but the virus.
 If you have AIDS, you have HIV.
-If you have AIDS, you have HIV.
 If you do not have HIV, you cannot get AIDS.
-Over 20 years of solid scientific proof has verified this.
+This has been verified by over 25 years of solid, scientific proof.

 The Myth: "HIV/AIDS was invented."

 The Reality: There is no evidence to suggest that HIV/AIDS was invented in a laboratory; nor is there evidence to suggest that HIV is a result of government conspiracies.
 HIV/AIDS is not caused by party drugs, AZT, or mosquito bites.
 HIV is one of many viruses that is transmitted by body fluids including blood, semen, vaginal fluid, and breast milk.